 The building is of such historical importance that it has been designated as a Historic Site of Canada since 1989.
 Please note that visitors who wish to see the interior of the Basilica outside of mass hours will have to pay a standard entrance fee.

 By Pamela from The Directionally Challenged Traveler

 There are plenty of walking paths fit for any visitor.
 Pack a picnic and enjoy the numerous monuments and views.
-The best view is from Belvedere Kondiaronk that has panoramic views of the city.
+The best view is from Belvedere Kondiaronk, which has panoramic city views.
 There is also a restaurant, public bathrooms, and a souvenir shop.
-You can also visit Smith House which is home to an exhibit featuring the history of the park.
+You can also visit Smith House, which is home to an exhibit featuring the park’s history.